top of page

 Guatemala’s latitude falls slightly south of Jamaica, and although much of Guatemala can be characterized as tropical or sub-tropical, the altitude has more of an effect on temperature than any “seasonal” variation might.
 In the highlands, it can get a bit chilly some nights (55°F), and although rare, snowfall on the country’s tallest mountain peaks to the southwest is possible.

-Lake Peten Itza, Flores, Guatemala
+Lake Peten Itza, Flores, Guatemala sunset

 The coastal areas and tropical northeast can see high temperatures reach 100°F , and high humidity.
 However, most homes throughout the rest of the country go without heating and air conditioning, which keeps cost of living low by saving on utilities.
+We always recommend to our guests that you bring clothing that can be layered as cooler temps can set in quickly!

 Getting to Guatemala